 Caregiving in the US, 2020 report.
 A survey in mid-2019 by the National Alliance for Caregiving and AARP found caregivers average nearly 24 hours a week in caregiving; about 10 hours is the median.
 Nearly 1/3 (31%) of caregivers use paid help from aides, housekeepers, drivers and others.
 Recipients who had medium or high-intensity care needs, long-term care needs (average 4.1 to 5.1 years) or age 65+ were more likely to have paid help in addition to their caregiver.
 Information about caregiver preparation to perform medical or nursing tasks.
 Detailed report, 2020, 107 pages.

 Learn the basics on prescription drug coverage under Medicare.
 Six-page Tip Sheet explains how prescription drugs, medicines and immunizations might be covered under Medicare Part B, Medicare Advantage plans (Part C) or Medicare Part D (the drug plan for seniors).
+Includes Covid-19 vaccine.
 Includes guidelines for cancer drugs, injectibles and IV drugs.
 Generally, Part A (hospital insurance) does not cover outpatient drugs.
-Publication 11315-P updated May 2020.
+Publication 11315-P updated July 2021.

 Online guide describes the benefits of exercise and physical activity for all ages.
 Includes sample exercises for endurance, strength, balance, and flexibility; also diet and nutrition tips.
 From the National Institute on Aging (NIA) at the National Institutes of Health (NIH).

 Find workforce projections for many health professions, that look at supply and demand.
 By HRSA (Health Resources and Services Administration), an agency of the Department of Health and Human Services.
 Studies in the past 3 years show workforce needs to 2030.
-New studies published in 2020 and 2021 include Women’s Health Service Providers (such as OB-GYNs and midwives), Oral Health Workforce (which estimates a shortage of nearly 5,000 general dentists by 2030), and Behavioral Health Workforce (which projects shortages in psychiatrists and addiction counselors.
+Studies published in 2020, 2021 and 2022 include Women’s Health Service Providers (such as OB-GYNs and midwives), Oral Health Workforce (which estimates a shortage of nearly 5,000 general dentists by 2030), and Behavioral Health Workforce (which projects shortages in psychiatrists and addiction counselors.)
 Potentially, the supply of psychologists and therapists will be adequate to meet demand, while there may be an excess of social workers and school counselors by 2030.)
-Key reports in 2018 examined demand for direct care workers (like nursing assistants, home health aides and personal care aides), and nursing workforce demand.
+Older reports examined demand for direct care workers (like nursing assistants, home health aides and personal care aides), and nursing workforce demand.
 Updated as reports are published.